cilsat/scribe/doc/draft.md

 manually edited in step 6.

 In this way, the reference was iteratively improved until mislabeled speakers were no longer encountered.
+Figure 1 illustrates this process, with data elements and processes depicted in rectangles and ellipses, respectively.

 ![Data flow diagram for experiment baseline](dfd_baseline.png)

-Figure 1 above illustrates this process, with data elements and processes depicted in rectangles and ellipses, respectively.
+In total, 236 speakers were identified.
+Due to the cross-checking method above, though, speakers with a lack of training data could not be verified, and there may be a number of double-counted speakers.
+The corpus contains 42.81 hours of speech, discounting silence, noise, and overlapping speaker segments.
+On average, each speaker has around 653.1 seconds of speech.
+However, due to the moderated nature of the meetings a small number of speakers contributed a large part of the recorded speech.

+It may be useful to

 # 4 Experiment and Results